robotpy/robotpy-docs/install/rev.rst

 REV Firmware and Diagnostics
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-robotpy-dev only installs the pieces needed to operate the SPARK MAX from
+robotpy-rev supports all the control features of
-python.
-Firmware, diagnostics, and other things must be installed separately
+the C++ Spark Max library.
+Firmware, diagnostics, and other things
-using the tools released by REV.
+must be installed separately using the tools released by REV.

-Refer to `the REV documentation <https://www.revrobotics.com/sparkmax-software/#api-info>`_
+Refer to `the REV C++ documentation <https://www.revrobotics.com/content/sw/max/sw-docs/cpp/index.html>`_
 for more details.